Noty8udod/osu-medal-pack-collections/README.md

 > ✅ Verified as of **June 4, 2026**
 > 📦 This is **not** a beatmap mirror and does **not** include `.osz` beatmap files.

+> 💡 **Medal-clearing tip:** This repository organizes the beatmap pack collections, but some medals have special unlock conditions.
+Use **[osekai medals](https://inex.osekai.net/medals/)** to check requirements, solutions, mod restrictions, and game mode requirements.
+Some maps only appear in their own game mode, so they may not show in osu!standard.

 <table>
 <tr>
 <td><img src="https://github.com/Noty8udod/osu-medal-pack-collections/blob/main/screenshots/showcase.png?raw=true" width="500" alt="Collection list overview"></td>